List of The Inbetweeners characters: Neil Sutherland

-Neil Sutherland is the dull-witted and gentle giant of the group.
+Neil Lindsay Sutherland is the dull-witted and gentle giant of the group.
 Due to his gullibility, he is usually the only person who believes Jay's stories and often fails to understand the sarcasm in Will's one-liners.
 His friends tease him about his father Kevin allegedly being a closeted homosexual; both Neil and his father strongly deny this.
-He has, along with Jay and Simon, passed his driving test and owns a modified Vauxhall Nova GSi, but cannot drive it as it does not have an engine.
+He has, along with Simon, passed his driving test and owns a modified Vauxhall Nova GSi, but cannot drive it as it does not have an engine.
 He takes part in the school's version of Blind Date and wins an unwanted date with Susie, one of the school's "freaks".
-He works at Thorpe Park, and also works on-off over the series at Asda.
-He can do "The Robot" and has a crush on his biology teacher Miss Timms.
-Despite being naïve, he is well-meaning and confident compared to the rest of the group.
+He works at Thorpe Park and also works on-off over the series at Asda.
+He is a very good dancer, his speciality being "The Robot" and has a crush on his biology teacher Miss Timms, with his drunken advances toward her in "Xmas Party" ending in humiliation.
+Despite being naïve, he is well-meaning and laid-back compared with the rest of the group.

-Neil is the most sexually experienced of the group; a recurring theme is that Neil ends up hooking up with women originally fancied by Will.
-He spent a night in Simon's car with a punk girl in the series one episode "Caravan Club".
-He says that he snogged and fingered Charlotte Hinchcliffe after Will was with her, although he informs Will only of the snog to protect his friend's feelings from further being hurt (he tells the other two silently via hand gestures behind Will's back).
-He also manages to get a blowjob from Will's crying date Kerry at his 18th birthday party.
-Neil is also revealed to have sexual encounters with unseen female characters on the show, including much older colleague Karen at Asda.
-In the final episode of series 3, Neil wrongly assumes that he has impregnated her, but receives a text correcting him.
-He celebrates the fact that he has likely contracted chlamydia from her, wrongly believing it to be a good thing.
-Neil in part is more successful with women than the rest of the group due to his unassuming and unquestioning character.
-For instance, in "Caravan Club", Will rebuffs the advances of a promiscuous punk girl due to a lack of romantic sentiment.
-Neil however demonstrates no such concerns, experiencing the same "pushy" approach but accepting it readily.
+Neil is the most sexually experienced of the group due to his unquestioning and unassuming nature; a recurring theme is that Neil ends up hooking up with women originally fancied by Will.
+For instance, in "Caravan Club", Will rebuffs the advances of a promiscuous punk girl due to a lack of romantic sentiment; Neil however demonstrates no such concerns, experiencing the same "pushy" approach but accepting it readily, spending a night in Simon's car with her mutually masturbating.
+He also claims to have snogged and fingered Charlotte Hinchcliffe after Will's brief fling with her, although he informs Will only of the snog to protect his friend's feelings (he tells the other two silently via hand gestures behind Will's back).
+He also manages to get two blowjobs from Will's dumped date Kerry at his 18th birthday party.
+Neil also claims to have sexual encounters with unseen female characters on the show, including much older colleague Karen at Asda.
+In "The Camping Trip", Neil wrongly assumes that he has impregnated her (and dreads having to attend the birth and watch her squeeze the baby out of her anus), but receives a text correcting him.
+He celebrates the fact that he has instead likely contracted chlamydia from her, wrongly believing it to be a good thing.